MicrosoftEdge/MSEdgeExplainers/Focusgroup/explainer.md

 increments), as well as the home/end keys to jump to the beginning and end of groups.

-It might also be interesting to add support for typeahead scenarios (though what values to look for when building an index would need to be worked out, and may ultimately proove to be too complicated).
+It might also be interesting to add support for typeahead scenarios (though what values to look for when building an index would need to be worked out, and may ultimately prove to be too complicated).